troglobit/troglobit.github.io/source/mini-snmpd.markdown

 This version of mini-snmpd is the continuation of the hard work by Robert Ernst.
-Unfortunately his [original homepage for mini-snmpd][3] has gone offline, which is what initially prompted my setting up my GitHub project to act as a focal point for future development.
+Unfortunately his [original homepage for mini-snmpd][3] has gone offline, which is what initially prompted my setting up [this GitHub project][Repository] to act as a focal point for future development.
 The software is licensed under the [GNU GPL v2][LICENSE].

 Issue tracker and GIT repository available at GitHub: